Freetz/freetz/make/README.md

      - [Schlußwort](../docs/make/inotify-tools.md#schlußwort)

   * **[ldd](../docs/make/ldd.md)<a id='ldd'></a>**<br>
-    ldd prints the shared libraries required by each program or shared
+    ldd prints the shared libraries required by each program or shared library specified on the command line.

   * **[lsof 4.89](../docs/make/lsof.md)<a id='lsof'></a>**<br>
-    lsof (LiSt Open Files) The lsof tool lists information about files opened by
+    lsof (LiSt Open Files) The lsof tool lists information about files opened by processes.

   * **[ltrace 0.7.91-git (binary only)](../docs/make/ltrace.md)<a id='ltrace'></a>**<br>
-    ltrace - library call tracer ltrace is a debugging tool, similar to strace, but it traces library
+    ltrace - library call tracer ltrace is a debugging tool, similar to strace, but it traces library calls instead of system calls.

   * **[Nano Shell](../docs/make/nano-shell.md)<a id='nano-shell'></a>**<br>
     Remotely execute arbitrary shell commands via URLs This tiny package enables both the AVM and Freetz web interfaces to execute user-specified commands and display their results and/or errors,